-&lt;sup>8 Our adjustments are not identical to subtracting average bid-ask spreads or computing midpoint returns for two reasons.
+The last set of columns account for transactions costs required for implementation.
+We calculate net returns by appropriately buying at the prevailing ask and selling at the prevailing bid in each rebalance, and then adjusting for the volatility risk premium.
+Our adjustments are not identical to subtracting average bid-ask spreads or computing midpoint returns for two reasons.
 First, time series variation in bid-ask spreads could be systematically related to the VIX, rising precisely when the strategy needs to trade (for examples in equity markets, see Nagel (2012) and Conrad et al. (2015)).
-Second, changes in bid or ask prices need not be symmetric; ask prices may rise when the strategy needs to buy and bid prices may fall when the strategy needs to sell.
+Second, changes in bid or ask prices need not be symmetric.
+Ask prices may rise precisely when the strategy needs to buy and bid prices may fall when the strategy needs to sell.

+Incorporating these transaction costs further reduces the returns of these strategies.
+For instance, in Panel A, the volatility risk premium adjusted net returns for the long leg is only 0.01 percent per day (down from 0.06 percent per day using volatility risk premium adjusted returns), with a t-statistic of 0.07.
 Finally, Panels C and D show the same set of returns for these strategies enhanced by the momentum filter.
 Unsurprisingly, the filter substantially increases the fraction of the time series in which the strategy remains in cash.
 Across the board, the unadjusted returns, the volatility risk premium adjusted returns, and the transaction cost adjusted returns are small and statistically indistinguishable from zero.